mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

      });
      module.exports = Address;

 This model is just seeting attributes to default values.
 In the case of 1-way data binding, a Backbone.View would bind to changes of this model.
-In the case of 2 way data-binding, a view can update a model directly.
+In the case of 2-way data-binding, a view can update a model directly.
 We come to this in a second.

 ## The views

 We basically will have two views: One editor view and one preview pane, where the business card will be rendered.
-Let's look first at binding the input to model changes.
+The way the view is constructed is a bit different from a normal Backbone.View as will be clear in a second.

     var Backbone = require("backbone");
     var Stickit = require("backbone.stickit");